Flows of geometric structures: Introduction

 Starting from Section \ref{sec: Dirichlet}, we specialise the theory of $H$-flows to the Dirichlet energy functional $\mathcal{E}$, defined on the space of $H$-structures $\xi$ over a closed manifold by the squared $L^2$-norm of intrinsic torsion $T$ of $\xi$.
 We then use our previous general evolution equations to compute the Euler--Lagrange equations of $\mathcal{E}$ under a general variation (Proposition~\ref{general EL}).
 Next, we restrict ourselves to subgroups $H=\Stab_{\SO(n)}(\xi_{\circ})\subset\SO(n)$ for which there is a constant $c>0$ such that where $\langle A\diamond\xi_{\circ}, B\diamond\xi_{\circ}\rangle$ denotes the inner product on tensors induced by the flat metric in $\mathbb{R}^n$, and $\langle A,B\rangle=-\tr(AB)$ is the canonical bi-invariant metric making $\SO(n)/H$ a normal homogeneous Riemannian manifold.
 This assumption \eqref{eq: intro_assumption} is satisfied, for instance, when $\SO(n)/H$ is (strongly) isotropy irreducible, i.e. when $\fm$ is an irreducible $H$-module; e.g. for $H=\U(\frac{n}{2})$, $\rm G_2$ ($n=7$), $\rm Spin(7)$ ($n=8$) or $\rm{Sp}(\frac{n}{4})\rm{Sp}(1)$, and also in the reducible case where $H=\{1\}$ is the trivial subgroup (see Section \ref{sec: inner-prod and torsion} for more details).
 Under the above assumption, we have $|\nabla\xi|^2=c|T|^2$ and the first variation of the energy $\mathcal{E}$ under isometric deformations gives the so-called harmonic \cites{loubeau-saearp,Dwivedi-Loubeau-SaEarp2021} or $\Div T$-flow \cites{dgk-isometric,Grigorian2019,grigorian2020isometric} as the negative gradient flow of $\mathcal{D}:=c\mathcal{E}$, in particular defining \emph{harmonic} $H$-structures by their divergence-free intrinsic torsion.

 Since the homogeneous bundle describing $H$-structures typically has positive sectional curvature, chances are that any harmonic flow will develop singularities.
 The behaviour of flows near singularities can be understood by means of solitons, so in Section \ref{sec: solitons} we propose a theory of $H$-solitons for arbitrary flows.
-While e.g. for $H = \rm G_2\subset\mathrm{SO}(7)$, the so-called Laplacian flow is known to admit no noncompact shrinking solitons, and the only compact steady solitons must be given by torsion-free $\rm G_2$-structures, these questions remain mostly open in greater generality; as a first step in this direction, we show that arbitrary $H$-solitons induce self-similar solutions (Proposition \ref{prop: soliton_induce_self-similar}).
+While e.g. for $H = \rm G_2\subset\mathrm{SO}(7)$, the so-called Laplacian flow is known to admit no noncompact shrinking solitons, and the only compact steady solitons must be given by torsion-free $\rm G_2$-structures, these questions remain mostly open in greater generality; as a first step in this direction, we show that arbitrary $H$-solitons induce self-similar solutions (Proposition \ref{prop: soliton_induce_self-similar}), and also that, under mild assumptions, isometric flows of $H$-structures with an underlying complete metric do not admit compact shrinking or expanding solitons (Lemma \ref{lem: no_compact_solitons}).

 Section \ref{sec: harmonic_flow} is dedicated to analytical properties of the harmonic flow defined by the negative gradient of the Dirichlet energy $\mathcal{E}$ on isometric $H$-structures, i.e. compatible with a fixed Riemannian metric.
 While some basic facts on this flow can be deduced from the general theory of harmonic maps, as recalled in Propositions~\ref{prop: short-time_existence} and \ref{prop: Shi-estimates}, the cornerstone of our study is an almost-monotonicity formula for a scale-invariant local version of the functional, extending results of \cites{Struwe1988,Struwe1989} for harmonic maps, \cite{he2021} for almost complex structures and \cite{udhav2022quaternionic} for quaternionic-K{\"a}hler structures (i.e. $\mathrm{Sp}(\frac{n}{4})\mathrm{Sp}(1)$ reductions):